 Natural gas water heaters are best for…

 Those seeking energy-efficiency: A gas water heater beats an electric model when it comes to energy conservation while still providing a dependable performance.

 When the power goes out: If your electricity goes out due to a snowstorm or tornado, a gas water heater will still be able to provide you with a hot shower.

 The budget-conscious consumer: After purchasing a gas water heater, they cost much less to operate than an electric model since they don't consume as much energy; however, gas models cost more upfront than electric models.

-If your home has special hookup requirements, a liquid propane (LP) model will be the best choice.
+If your home has special hookup requirements, a liquid propane (LP) water heater will be the best choice.

 When a natural gas hookup isn't available: An LP unit will be the best option if natural gas isn't available in your area, and serve as a reliable source to heat your water.

 The energy-conscious consumers: An LP water heater consumes an even smaller amount of energy than efficient gas water heaters.

 Medium-sized families: If your family contains five people or less, a LP water heater is a good choice as it can prevent you from running out of hot water.